Using CREATE TABLE AS SELECT (CTAS) in Azure SQL Data Warehouse

 You can see therefore that type consistency and maintaining nullability properties on a CTAS is a good engineering best practice.
 It helps to maintain integrity in your calculations and also ensures that partition switching is possible.

-Please refer to MSDN for more information on using CTAS.
+Please refer to the CTAS documentation.
 It is one of the most important statements in Azure SQL Data Warehouse.
 Make sure you thoroughly understand it.

 For more development tips, see development overview.